 3) All players will play at least three 3-innings defensively unless they request to be omitted.

 4) If a player leaves a game prior to conclusion due to injury or other reasons, the team will skip the batter’s place in the lineup WITHOUT penalty.
 If a player is ejected from the game, the player’s place in the lineup will be recorded as an out.

 1) Teams are allowed a maximum of 5-runs per inning, with no limit in the final inning.

-2) Runners CAN be forced out at 2nd, 3rd and home plate on a ball that reaches the outfield grass.
+2) Runners CAN be forced out at 2nd, 3rd and home plate by an outfielder.

 AVOIDING FIRST BASE COLLISIONS

 1) If the runner believes there might be a collision with the first baseman, the runner will be allowed to go past the bag in foul territory without touching it (umps will be reminded of this rule at the pre-game plate conference).